 We will cover off all types of Seychelles accommodation options from Hostels to luxury Seychelles hotels as well as how to decide where to stay in Seychelles, the best Seychelles hotels, best places in Seychelles to visit, the best places to stay in Seychelles, hotels near Seychelles attractions, Seychelles neighborhood guide and many more.
 If you can’t work out which area to stay in Seychelles then this is the perfect guide for you.
-Airbnb is also a great option for short or long stays.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Table of Contents

 Mahe – Best island to stay in Seychelles for families